Kentucky Rehab Centers | Detox, Inpatient Drug Rehab, FAQ

 Outpatient treatment is typically less intense than inpatient treatment, as it does not involve living on-site at the drug rehab facility.
 You will be required to travel to and from the outpatient treatment center for your treatment sessions.

-Medication-assisted treatment (MAT) in Kentucky involves a combination of the use of medication and behavioral therapies to help individuals lower dependency from opioid or alcohol addictions.
+Medication-assisted treatment (MAT) in Kentucky involves a combination of the use of medication and behavioral therapies to help individuals lower dependency on opioid or alcohol addictions.

 Kentucky MAT programs may include the following: